sjeruto/sjeruto/README.md

 🌱 I'm currently building my online portfolio (The link to the site will be shared when requested)

 My skills include:

 Python, R, MySQL, Tableau, Statistics and its application, Machine Learning algorithms

-My hobbies include;
+My hobbies include:

-	Running
+🏃🏾‍♀ 	Running
-	Reading (Massive reader)
+🤓	Reading (Massive reader)
-	Playing chess
+♟	Playing chess
+🏋️‍♀️.
+Gym & Fitness

 📫 How to reach me via email; sjeruto@gmail.com